HCALRunControl/RunInfoDiffer/README.md

 This is used by the web interface to request specific diffs without regard for when they happended.

-To run the Bot a tunnel must be made to cms usr:
+To run the Bot a tunnel must be made to cmsusr:

 ```
 ssh -f -ND 1080 <your_cmsusr_username>@cmsusr